 Dosage and Directions of Use

-Only use this medication if prescribed by the vet.
-It is a prescription medication, so don’t give to your pet if you have some left over and lying around the house.
+Any human medication must only be used with the approval or supervision of your vet.
+While your pet is on medication, monitor them constantly to ensure they are improving and not getting worse.
+Doxy is a prescription medication, so don’t just give this drug to your pet if you have some left over and lying around the house.

 Normally you will need to give two to five milligrams per pound of dog every twelve to twenty four hours.
 If in tablet form your vet will inform you on the exact amount of tablets to give.
 If in liquid form the vet may give you a syringe to enable you to get it down the dog’s throat.